Why vmblu

-vmblu addresses this by making the system’s architecture explicit, executable, and AI-readable.
+vmblu addresses this by making the system’s architecture explicit, executable, and AI-centric.

 ■ Problem Framing

-• Context fragmentation - Prompts drift and assumptions diverge between sessions/LLMs.
+- Context fragmentation - Prompts drift, assumptions diverge and inconsistencies can creep in between LLM sessions.

-• Scaling pain - As the app grows, ad-hoc glue becomes an untestable web.
+- Scaling pain - As the app grows, ad-hoc glue is added while other code becomes stale or redundant.

-The benefits of LLM generated code are thus offset by time spent trying to understand what has been done and by removing redundant or irrelevant code.
+The benefits of LLM generated code are thus offset by time spent trying to understand the code and by removing redundant or irrelevant code.
+LLMs will undoubtedly continue to improve, but it will remain important to have unambiguous contracts and to be able to observe what has been built.

 When the architecture itself becomes a first-class artifact — machine-readable and executable — humans and LLMs can collaborate safely, repeatedly, and at scale.